petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/configuring-workflows-and-notifications.md

    ```
    Hi [%COMMERCEORDER_AUTHOR_FIRST_NAME%] [%COMMERCEORDER_AUTHOR_LAST_NAME%],

-   Your recent order from Delectable Bonsai with Order ID: [%COMMERCEORDER_ID%] has been accepted.
+   Your recent order from Clarity with Order ID: [%COMMERCEORDER_ID%] has been accepted.
 Visit the orders page from your account to know the latest status of your order.

    Thanks,

-   Orders @ Delectable Bonsai
+   Orders @ Clarity
    ```

    Here are all the variables you can use in your notification template: